Following up to my previous post on drool-worthy, dream kitchens, here are more kitchen designs in white/light shades meant to inspire.

 The panels in the pantry door were painted with chalk board paint, available at most home improvement stores.
 Although so organized and lovely, this pantry is just for show – just look at all the bottles and jars with no labels!!

 The above cabinets I love.
 Sometimes I really regret my decision of not adding them to my kitchen!
 I could add them, but that would mean prying up all the crown molding we did on top of the cabinets and I’m not at that level of regret…yet!
+And to keep the air ducts clean, I have Superior Cleaning Air Duct Cleaning on speed dial!

 A galley kitchen is made to appear larger by using glass front cabinets.
 Personally, I am not a fan of ceilings painted with a gloss or semi-gloss paint, but that’s just me!
 Via House Beautiful